ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 > Start by cleaning up your room

+> Begin with the end in mind.

+> Put first things first.

 Responsibility provides meaning.
 By taking on responsibilities voluntarily and facing your fears, you'll avoid being nihilistic.

 So, pick the heaviest weight you can take and push it towards the best aim you can find.
 Then at least you can know, "Dumb as I am, I can at least push a thing from point A to point B" [^1]